 - 1. The Tuition fee can be paid in two (equal) installments. - 2.
 Books/Study Material will be charged on actual use basis.
 Refundable Security deposits will be refunded at the end of the programme. - 3.
-Hostel Fee, Mess Fee, Electricity & Laundry Charges will be shared separately
+Hostel Fee will be shared separately - 4. \Books /study material advance, Mess advance and Laundry advance may be revised as per requirement.